SALASJA/Simple_HTTP_Server_In_Python/README.md

 - httpserver5.py works exactly the same as httpserver4.py, but the example uses a python function to make it more modular

-note: the favicon.ico file is needed for some reason else it wont work (there is a request for it) so don't erase it, it's basically an image file and there are online sites where you can make one
+note: the favicon.ico file is needed for some reason else it wont work (there is a request for it) so don't erase it, it literally has only 1-byte of data in it (using online generated favicons might make the code crash); but these examples are confirmed to work on macOS 10.12.1 (and Im pretty sure it will work on other operating systems).

+my python version is Python 3.6.5 (but it should work with later versions)